tina4stack/tina4-php/docs/tutorials/howdoi.md

 <!--
-// Tina4 : This Is Not Another Framework
+// Tina4 : This Is Not A Framework
 // Created with : PHPStorm
 // User : andrevanzuydam
 // Copyright (C)
-// Contact : andre@codeinfinity.co.za
+// Contact : andrevanzuydam@gmail.com
 -->

 # How do I?